hugojosefson/docker-shebang/README.md

 # docker-shebang

 Run any self-contained single-file script, with any interpreter from the Docker ecosystem.
 Only Docker and `sh` are required to be locally installed.

 No extra file to install.
 Just choose an example header below, to paste at the top of your script file.
 Each of your script files will be fully self-contained.

-These examples don't have access to your file system, but `stdin`, `stdout`, `stderr` and exit codes should work as expected.
+These examples don't have access to your file system by default.
+You can enable files by un-commenting one of the `DOCKER_EXTRA_ARGS` lines, for read-only or read-write file access.

+Exit codes, `stdin`, `stdout` and `stderr` should still work as expected, so you can always pipe data in and out!

 ## Usage